Security

 Purchase option guarantees supply.

-Not prone to internet service interruption.
+If local, not prone to internet service interruption.

 Costs